anthonyzee/qstorejs/README.md

 qstorejs
 ========
-A very ligthweight (7kb minified) javascript object mapper for IndexedDB
+A very lightweight (7kb minified) javascript object mapper for IndexedDB

 What is Qstore.JS?
 ------------------